VIP Research Group

 2025

 Tina is an undergraduate student majoring in Digital Multimedia Design at Cheng Shiu University, Taiwan.
-She contributes to the project mainly through flyer design and basic visual layout work.
-She is passionate about design, especially in visual communication and graphic design.
+She contributes to flyer design and visual layout work.

 Ting-Yu CHOU (Victoria)